 This BLOG On Qualifying For Mortgage After Foreclosure Being On Title But Not On Note Was UPDATED And PUBLISHED On November 22nd, 2020

-For home buyers with a prior foreclosure who are on the title but not on note of a home that is currently being foreclosed on, can they qualify for a new mortgage loan.
+For home buyers with a prior foreclosure who were on the title but not on note of a home that is currently being foreclosed on, can qualify for a new mortgage loan.
 There is no waiting period requirement for a person who was on title to a home but not on the mortgage and the home foreclosed.

-- This case scenario is very common where a husband and wife are living on a home that is currently under foreclosure where only one of the are on title but not on note
+- This case scenario is very common where a husband and wife are living on a home that is currently under foreclosure where only one of they are on title but not on note

 - Most lenders will consider this type of case scenario a bail